ClaudioGSDB/MusicVisz/README.md

 # MusicVisz

-## THE APP IS IN DEVELOPMENT MODE WONT WORK WITH UNAUTHORIZED USERS
+## IMPORTANT: APP NO LONGER WORKING SINCE SPOTIFY DEPRECATED CERTAIN API FUNCTIONALITIES NECESSARY FOR THIS PROJECT TO WORK https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api

 MusicVisz is an interactive visualization tool that allows you to explore the connections and characteristics of your favorite songs on Spotify.
 It provides a captivating and immersive experience, revealing the intricate relationships between your top tracks based on their audio features.
 ![Sample UI](src/assets/Sample%20UI.png "Image Title")